Tyson seeks dismissal of COVID-related lawsuit

-SIOUX CITY -- State and federal legislation shield Tyson Foods from a negligence claim filed by a family who says their father contracted COVID-19 at the meatpacker's Storm Lake, Iowa, pork plant and later died, the company says in new court filings.
+SIOUX CITY — State and federal legislation shield Tyson Foods from a negligence claim filed by a family who says their father contracted COVID-19 at the meatpacker’s Storm Lake pork plant and later died, the company says in new court filings.

 Tyson is seeking a dismissal, saying the lawsuit is barred by Iowa’s new COVID-19 Response and Back-to-Business Limited Liability Act and former President Donald Trump’s designation of meatpacking plants as critical infrastructure with a responsibility to continue to operate during the coronavirus pandemic.